- Term 1

 Term 3

-Seminar in Psycholinguistics and Neurolinguistics (Zoom/hybrid)
+Seminar in Psycholinguistics and Neurolinguistics (hybrid)

 Kayla Chen